anchore/webinar-demo/examples/app:v2.0.0/README.md

-# Webinar App Demo 2.0.0
+# Webinar App Demo App 2.0.0

 Our Webinar Demo App has taken a turn for the worst.
 The team have completely refactored it.
 The new app is now using all the latest technology the team has been reading about from cryptominers to log4j.